Common collector

 In electronics, a common collector amplifier (also known as an emitter follower) is one of three basic single-stage bipolar junction transistor (BJT) amplifier topologies, typically used as a voltage buffer.

-In this circuit the base terminal of the transistor serves as the input, the emitter is the output, and the collector is common to both (for example, it may be tied to ground reference or a power supply rail), hence its name.
+In this circuit, the base terminal of the transistor serves as the input, the emitter is the output, and the collector is common to both (for example, it may be tied to ground reference or a power supply rail), hence its name.
 The analogous field-effect transistor circuit is the common drain amplifier and the analogous tube circuit is the cathode follower.

 Basic circuit

 The circuit can be explained by viewing the transistor as being under the control of negative feedback.
 From this viewpoint, a common-collector stage (Fig. 1) is an amplifier with full series negative feedback.
 In this configuration (Fig. 2 with β = 1), the entire output voltage Vout is placed contrary and in series with the input voltage Vin.
 Thus the two voltages are subtracted according to Kirchhoff's voltage law (KVL) (the subtractor from the function block diagram is implemented just by the input loop), and their difference Vdiff = Vin − Vout is applied to the base–emitter junction.
-The transistor continuously monitors Vdiff and adjusts its emitter voltage almost equal (less VBEO) to the input voltage by passing the according collector current through the emitter resistor RE.
-As a result, the output voltage follows the input voltage variations from VBEO up to V+; hence the name "emitter follower".
+The transistor continuously monitors Vdiff and adjusts its emitter voltage to equal Vin minus the mostly constant VBE (approximately one diode forward voltage drop) by passing the collector current through the emitter resistor RE.
+As a result, the output voltage follows the input voltage variations from VBE up to V+; hence the name "emitter follower".

-Intuitively, this behavior can be also understood by realizing that the base–emitter voltage in the bipolar transistor is very insensitive to bias changes, so any change in base voltage is transmitted (to good approximation) directly to the emitter.
+Intuitively, this behavior can be also understood by realizing that VBE is very insensitive to bias changes, so any change in base voltage is transmitted (to good approximation) directly to the emitter.
 It depends slightly on various disturbances (transistor tolerances, temperature variations, load resistance, a collector resistor if it is added, etc.), since the transistor reacts to these disturbances and restores the equilibrium.
 It never saturates even if the input voltage reaches the positive rail.

 The common-collector circuit can be shown mathematically to have a voltage gain of almost unity: